How many residents and interns are there in the program?

 How can I contact the Program Director or the Chief Resident?

 We encourage potential residency applicants to speak with one of our Program Directors or Chief Residents.
-Contact our Residency Coordinator for Internal Medicine by e-mail or by phone (415) 833-9182.
-Our chief residents for 2018-2019, Nishant Trivedi and Megan Lockwood, can be reached by email or by phone (415) 833-3814.
+Contact our Residency Coordinator, Helen Ip, by email or by phone (415) 833-9182.
+Our chief residents for 2019-2020, Aaron Lam and Matthew Bald, can be reached by email or by phone (415) 833-3814.